A few words from our founder...

 So, this unlikely location worked out.
 People came from everywhere to see what this ‘framing with vintage frames’ option was all about.
 They found a shop with the usual wall of new custom frame samples.
 But they also found racks of vintage frames of all sizes, shapes, styles, and finishes.
 And if these options weren’t enough, we took them on a trek to the barn out back where there were many more vintage frames.
 Soon the buzz got around.
 Traveling to our shop was worth the effort.
 And Vintage Frameworks took off.

 In 2001 when a large volume North Conway custom frame shop closed its doors, we decided to take advantage of this void in the market and opened a second store in North Conway.
 Once we were sure that this location was fully viable, we consolidated the two shops into the North Conway location.
-We are now right in the center of North Conway Village next to the very popular Conway Scenic Railway.
+We are now located in Conway Village at 15 Main Street

 We no longer have the barn out back.
 But we do have an impressive collection of vintage frames from Mission oak, Victorian walnut, and the Ornate gilded multi-tiered frames of the 19th century to the Art Deco and Art Nouveau frames of the early 1900s.
 And we do have a ‘back room’ also known as our frame-making and frame restoration department.
 Here there are yet many more vintage frames to choose from.